v5ma/selfawarenetworks/ref.graphy.md

   4057:    556     223:   107: # Hal 9000 & Neural Array-Projection Oscillatory Tomography
   4058
   4059:    680     731:   78: I get really good next generation images from the brain, like they're using, they're like, oh, this company open water, which is a project by Mary.
 Lou Jackson is is it is plant is using is using holography to reverse the refraction of light to get really good medical languages of the brain and she's talked about using ultrasound to stimulate the brain.
-  4060     681: ⟪ 288 characters skipped ⟫memory it might be in neural circuits, based on that study, so recorded that and that's why neuralink is going to be nearly like technology will be reading and running thoughts and then so we had Facebook pulling out whole words from the brain.
+  4060     681: ⟪ 288 characters skipped ⟫memory it might be in neural circuits, based on that study, so recorded that and that's why neuralink is going to be nearly like technology will be reading and running thoughts and then so we had faceobok pulling out whole words from the brain.
   4061:    682     741:   33: Interesting, thank you.
 Would anyone else want to our standard?
 And I I know that there's a lot of different brain computer interface technologies in the works that are designed to democratize the technology and make it vastly cheaper than the with the cost of, you know, like an MRI medical image cost today and one of those projects is called open EIT open electrical impedance demography and for a few hundred dollars, they're trying to bring something that can within, when combined, with deep learning approximate, you know, medical imaging that could be as useful in some cases for some, some kinds of scans as MRI.
   4062
   4063:    755    1030:   432:   182:     7: In another note I proposed that the non-linear sequency of action potentials events in neural array-projection tomography could be considered as intervals in a Taylor series of polynomials that might include some sort of infinite summation, or estimate of infinite curves from learned action potential sequences, (which are transmitted as high phasic low amplitude signals between neurons that trigger waves of inhibited neurons in their respective exit terminal array).